Hooks

 reason string Reason shown when deny is true

-If stdout is not valid JSON, it is treated as a plain-text message.
+Non-JSON stdout is treated as a plain-text message.

 DAG Ordering via depends

-Hooks within the same event run in topological order determined by depends.
-Hooks with no dependency relationship run in alphabetical order.
-Cycles or missing dependencies are hard errors at config load.
+Hooks within the same event run in topological order; unrelated hooks run alphabetically.
+Cycles and missing dependencies are hard errors at config load.

 go:lint: